rishi-latchmepersad/TinyML-Home-Weather-Forecasting/README.md

 After the data collection, we used TinyML to implement a CNN to forecast the temperature in the future.

+## MicroSD troubleshooting

+- Logged data is stored under `0:/logs/measurements_YYYY-MM-DD.csv`.
+After the first flush the firmware now performs a one-time sync, unmount/remount, and directory snapshot in the UART log so you can confirm the file exists as it would appear on a PC.
+- If you move the card to a PC and do not see the file, check the log for the `DIR 0:/` and `DIR 0:/logs` listings that appear after the first flush.
+If those are empty, reformat the card as FAT32 and reseat it; the logger will recreate the directory and CSV header on the next boot.

 ## Diagrams

 ### Block Diagram